FrancisCMS/FrancisCMS/README.md

 ## Syndicating Content

 FrancisCMS supports automated and manual syndication of content to [silos](https://indiewebcamp.com/silo).
-This is known as [POSSEing](https://indiewebcamp.com/POSSE)—Publish (on your) Own Site, Syndicate Elsewhere—in IndieWeb terminology.
+In IndieWeb terminology, this is known as [POSSE](https://indiewebcamp.com/POSSE): _Publish (on your) Own Site, Syndicate Elsewhere_.

 ### Flickr